 [Maxima] common lisp complex numbers, also common lisp rational numbers

->sometimes these may come up, from lisp routines.
-Or you can create them in maxima
+> sometimes these may come up, from lisp routines.
+Or you can create them

 > A: ?complex(1,2)

 > It is certainly a tricky situation to deal with, generally... should